emqx/MQTTX/docs/manual.md

 ## Introduction

-[MQTT X](https://mqttx.app) is an elegant cross-platform MQTT 5.0 desktop client open-sourced by [EMQ](https://www.emqx.com/), which supports macOS, Linux, Windows.
+[MQTTX](https://mqttx.app) is an elegant cross-platform MQTT 5.0 desktop client open-sourced by [EMQ](https://www.emqx.com/), which supports macOS, Linux, Windows.

-The `UI` of [MQTT X](https://mqttx.app) adopts the form of chat interface, which simplifies the page operation logic.
+The `UI` of [MQTTX](https://mqttx.app) adopts the form of chat interface, which simplifies the page operation logic.
 It allows  users to quickly create connections and save multiple clients, which facilitate users to quickly test the `MQTT/MQTTS` connection, as well as the subscription and publication of `MQTT` messages.

 Before downloading and installing, please visit our [website](https://mqttx.app) or [GitHub](https://github.com/emqx/MQTTX) to understand and obtain the latest version information.
 The latest version helps improve the usage experience.
-If you are familiar with this project, you can also directly clone the repository source code of [MQTT X](https://mqttx.app)  and build and use it by yourself.
+If you are familiar with this project, you can also directly clone the repository source code of [MQTTX](https://mqttx.app)  and build and use it by yourself.
 During the using process, if you have any questions, you can go to  [GitHub issues](https://github.com/emqx/MQTTX/issues) to express questions and opinions or fork our project, and submit the modified PR to us.
 We will review and reply carefully.

 ### Preview